 - It will increase players’ fitness levels

 - Will help the team to gel and improve team work

 - It’s a way to pick up and improve morale

 Results shouldn’t be considered to be important at all.
 The only thing you have to keep in mind is not to lose too many games in a row, as this affects team morale.
 You should avoid a drop in morale at all costs, so make sure to pick your opponents carefully.
-If you experience a sudden loss of morale, we have a guide to help you boost morale.
 But don’t think you are smart by scheduling games against amateur sides.
 Winning 5 games in a row with a 6 goal difference will make your team complacent and that will have a negative effect on the teams performances during the start of the season.

 If you are managing a smaller side in Football Manager, playing friendlies could be an ideal way to make some extra cash.
 Some friendly games could earn you up to 100k in revenues, which is a very large amount for a lower league team in the conference.
 The ideal schedule would earn you some money, challenge your team to be motivated and also increase the fitness levels of your team.

 Making money in Football Manager

 Scheduling your games